 "Tainted Love," by Soft Cell

 The chart-topper is indisputably popular, having sold more than 1.35 million copies since its release in 1981.
-Nonetheless, the lyrics aren't appropriate for a wedding reception: "Don't touch me please, I cannot stand the way you tease.
+Nonetheless, the lyrics may seem inappropriate (or out of place) at a wedding: "Don't touch me please, I cannot stand the way you tease.
 I love you though you hurt me so, now I'm going to pack my things and go."

 "If You Wanna Be Happy," by Jimmy Soul

-Take a close read of those lyrics—they're telling men to marry ugly women because their marriage will be better: "If you wanna be happy for the rest of your life, never make a pretty woman your wife.
+Take a close read of those lyrics—they're telling men to marry ugly women for their marriage to be better: "If you wanna be happy for the rest of your life, never make a pretty woman your wife.
 So from my personal point of view, get an ugly girl to marry you."
 No thanks.

 "You Give Love a Bad Name," by Bon Jovi